Academic Catalog: 2016–2017

 - Laura Triplett

-The Department of Geology encourages students to take advantage of study-abroad opportunities available at Gustavus.
+The Department of Geology encourages students to take advantage of Study Away opportunities available at Gustavus.
 Courses taken abroad can be applied towards the Geology major, if approved in consultation with the department.
-International sites that offer Geology courses recognized by the department include programs in Great Britain, Australia, New Zealand, Denmark and Sweden.
+International sites that offer Geology courses recognized by the department include programs in Great Britain, Australia, New Zealand, Denmark, and Sweden.

 Students intending graduate study should plan to take additional courses, including a second semester of calculus (MCS-122), a second semester of chemistry, a year of physics, and field camp.
 Most graduate schools also require paleontology, petrology, and/or sedimentary systems.